What Is a Weave? ATH’s Resident Hairstylist Reveals All

 Want to know what is a weave?
 Consider this your beginners guide to weave care 101...

 Ever seen a celeb strutting down the red carpet with a pixie crop one day and Rapunzel-worthy tresses the next?
 More often than not, the secret to their versatile styling is simply: a weave.
-Not familiar with the term?
-A weave is essentially a form of hair extensions.
-If you’re thinking about taking the plunge, we suggest reading up on our comprehensive guide to “what is a weave?” before you commit.
+Intrigued?
+Discover everything you need to know about weaves, below.

 If your hair is strong, and not too dry or damaged, then long-term weaves (i.e. a full head of extensions) can be a viable option.
 “If you’ve got brittle strands due to heat damage or over-styling, try a half-weave,” suggests Elena.